hrafnass/ANTv2Exe/README.md

     2. To start the programm run the executable (Game32bit.exe or Game64bit.exe) in the 32bit or 64bit repository.

 ## Possible Problems
-Avast could block the execution of the ANTv2 game through the Behavior shield.
+The execution could be block by some antivirus programs

 ## Source Code
 * [ANTv2 & Qt5](https://github.com/hrafnass/ANTv2)